eclipse-che4z/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

   "diagnosticsSuppressLimit" : 15
 }
 ```
-In the `pgm_conf.json` above, the `source_code` file has a configuration, so all discovered diagnostics will be always shown.
-However, if you open another file and do not assign a processor group to it, its diagnostcs will not be shown if there are more than 15 of them.
+In the `pgm_conf.json` above, the `source_code` file has a configuration, so all discovered diagnostics are always shown.
+However, if you open another file and do not assign a processor group to it, its diagnostics are not shown if there are more than 15 of them.

 ## Questions, issues, feature requests, and contributions
-- If you have a question about how to accomplish something with the extension, or come across a problem file an issue on [GitHub](https://github.com/eclipse/che-che4z-lsp-for-hlasm)
+- If you have a question about how to accomplish something with the extension, or come across a problem, file an issue on [GitHub](https://github.com/eclipse/che-che4z-lsp-for-hlasm)
 - Contributions are always welcome!
 Please see our [GitHub](https://github.com/eclipse/che-che4z-lsp-for-hlasm) repository for more information.
 - Any and all feedback is appreciated and welcome!